 NOTE 15.
-CUSTODIAL REVENUES
+CUSTODIAL ACTIVITY

-The AFRH's custodial collection primarily consists of Freedom of Information Act requests.
-While these collections are considered custodial, they are neither primary to the mission of the AFRH nor material to the overall financial statements.
-The AFRH total custodial collections are \$1,209 and \$1,109 for the years ended September 30, 2024 and 2023, respectively.
+AFRH custodial collections are neither primary to the mission of AFRH nor material to the overall financial statements.
+AFRH's total custodial collections are \$1,109 and \$1,659 for the years ended September 30, 2023, and 2022, respectively.

 NOTE 16.
-RECONCILIATION OF NET OPERATING COST & NET BUDGETARY OUTLAYS
+RECONCILIATION OF NET COST TO NET OUTLAYS